Old St. Raymond's Church

-Old St. Raymond's Church is a historic church in Dublin, California.
+Old St. Raymond Church is a historic church in Dublin, California.
 The building was placed on the National Register of Historic Places on April 12, 2006.

 The oldest extant Catholic church in Alameda and Contra Costa counties, it was built in 1859 and dedicated in 1860.
 The structure was erected on the northeast corner of 4 acre of land donated by Michael Murray and Jeremiah Fallon that also served as the site of the historic Old Murray Schoolhouse and Dublin Pioneer Cemetery.
 Jeremiah donated $30 in cash toward the church's construction costs.